 Install a network performance monitor

 Trying to stay on top of everything that goes into packet loss is frustrating, especially if you want to move on and ensure that services continue to be available to your users.
 Network performance monitoring software is a top-tier solution that allows you to track your network’s health as a growing business.
-Some fantastic solutions are Solarwinds Network Performance Monitor and Progress WhatsUp Gold, which both offer free trials to new users.
+Solarwinds Network Performance Monitor and Progress WhatsUp Gold offer free trials to new users.